aabbtree77/twinpeekz2/README.md

 * Nim's "distinct type" adds some friction with GLenum and GLint casting.
 The const/let/var mutability system often produces "cannot take an address of an expression" errors.
 Uploading constant data to the GPU demands sending pointers/addresses and the compiler does not allow the data to be immutable.

-* One can find a tricky case of "Mat4[system.float32]" vs. "Mat4f" when printing an array value in "main.nim" with "import glm" or without it.
+* A tricky case of "Mat4[system.float32]" vs. "Mat4f" occurs when printing an array value in "main.nim" with "import glm" or without it.
 Without importing the library, the system treats the variable "WINDOW_STATE.cam.view" as type "Mat4f" which does not use the pretty printing operator $ overloaded in the package "glm".
 After importing "glm", the type becomes "Mat4[system.float32]" which picks up the pretty printing.

-* Nim's operator overloading shines, but there is a trade off with nonreachable code paths due to all the templates and overloading.
+* Nim's operator overloading, generics and templates make vector/matrix math even more compact than Matlab, look at this pretty vector swizzling in glm/vec.nim:

+    ```nim
+    proc cross*[T](v1,v2:Vec[3,T]): Vec[3,T] =
+      v1.yzx * v2.zxy - v1.zxy * v2.yzx
+    ```

+    However, this compile time substitution layer is a bit scary if one recalls the C++ template errors.
 Consider [this Go function](https://github.com/g3n/engine/blob/b5c63e94be77871a78a9062f816b90d3af58b6c1/math32/math.go#L105):

     ```go
     func Sqrt(v float32) float32 {